RM564246/fullstack-grid-takehome/DECISIONS.md

 ### Typography
 **Your type choices:**
-- TODO: Font for data cells (monospace or proportional)?
+- Font for data cells (monospace or proportional)?
+  - san serif
-- TODO: Font for UI elements?
+- Font for UI elements?
+  - Inter
-- TODO: Size scale (how many sizes, what are they)?
+- Size scale (how many sizes, what are they)?
+  - 3xl for page titles and md for normal elements
-- TODO: Weight variations?
+- Weight variations?
+  - Bold for page titles

 ### Motion & Transitions
 **How will things move?**
-- TODO: Will you use transitions?
+- Will you use transitions?
 On what?
+  - No
-- TODO: Animation duration if any?
+- Animation duration if any?
+  - spinning animations on loading elements
-- TODO: Hover states?
+- Hover states?
+  - yes buttons and main menu sections

 ## Priority 3: Formula Engine Decisions